nfredrik/mickarucken/README.md

 ![Tux, the Linux mascot](./images/ny_installation.jpg)

-The project went well except from that there was no coverage for Helium or TTN at the garden community in Brommaplan Stockholm.
+The project went well except from that there was no coverage for Helium or TTN at the  allotment garden in Brommaplan Stockholm.
 I should have spent more time on investigating more about coverage.
 I'm a bit disappointed since the coverage should be okay where I live it seems that connectivty, LoRa, was quite flaky so I did go for the backup solution.